test-prof/test-prof/guides/any_fixture.md

   let(:account) { @account }

-  # Or hard-reload object if there is chance of in-place modification within tests
+  # Or hard-reload object if there is chance of in-place modification
   let(:account) { Account.find(@account.id) }
 end

 # Then in your tests

 # Active this fixture using a tag
 describe UsersController, :account do
-  ...
+  # ...
 end

 # This test also uses the same account record,
 # no double-creation
 describe PostsController, :account do
-  ...
+  # ...
 end
 ```